 Retrospectives are designed to capture an artist’s full potential, full creation, full being in a defined space.

 Memoirs function similarly.
 A full measure of an artist, between two covers.
 Francis Bacon in Your Blood differs.
-It is not the story of Francis Bacon so much as it’s the story of Bacon’s influence on another man, Michael Peppiatt (b.
-1941), a young journalist who became Bacon’s closest friend and biographer.
+It is not the story of Francis Bacon so much as it’s the story of Bacon’s influence on another man, Michael Peppiatt (born October 9, 1941), a young journalist who became Bacon’s closest friend and biographer.

 Peppiatt met Bacon in 1963 when the former was a young Cambridge graduate looking for an interview.
 Bacon was fifty-three and established.
 Peppiatt was immediately taken by the presence of this grand, charming, and erudite man.

 I had found not only a more exciting mode of life but an older man whom I admired increasingly for his freedom, vitality and artistic brilliance.
 What I needed, way beyond the flattery and luxury that I lapped up as a threadbare student, was a father figure.
 And in Francis I found him.